Weymouth, Nova Scotia: Economy

-Fur farming, especially mink, fishing, and logging are the principal industries in the area.
+Fur farming, especially mink, fishing, and logging were once the principal industries in the area.

 Demographics

 The Village of Weymouth comprises many different ethnic backgrounds.
 Primarily populated by descendants of the loyalists, African-Canadian and White, it also is home to a few Acadians, Mi'kmaq and people of German ancestry.

 Weymouth in fiction

 Author Josephine Leslie (pseudonym R. A. Dick) frequently summer vacationed in Weymouth North.
 During her visits she would imagine living during Weymouth's heyday (age of sail) and was inspired to write "The Ghost and Mrs. Muir".

 Weymouth and Weymouth Falls appear mythologized in George Elliott Clarke's poetical work Whylah Falls (1990).